TuanDau555/Last-Delivery/README.md

 # Last-Delivery

-_Last-Delivery_ is a horror game currently in its **beta/alpha** development stage.
+_Last-Delivery_ is a **3D first person** horror game currently in its **beta/alpha** development stage.
 The game is designed to deliver a chilling and immersive experience while inviting community feedback and collaboration as it evolves!

 ## 🚧 Status